rstacruz/bootstrap-practices/README.md

 - <a name='use-sass'></a>
   **Use Sass:**
   Avoid the Less version of Bootstrap.
 Use the officially-supported Sass version.
-Be aware that the next version will move to Sass eventually.
+Be aware that Bootstrap's official sources migrated from Less to Sass since version 4.
   [#](#use-sass)

   ```rb